Deeps18-crypto/Email-clone/README.md

 * The app has google authentication.

+* The design of the app is done by material-ui design.

 * The composed mail data are stored in the firebase(fireStore) and fetches the data to UI.

 * The app includes REACT-ROUTER to load the page without any refresh.